top of page

 What Is a Fractional CCO?
 And Do You Need One?

 If an organization needs a Chief Communications Officer, but doesn't have one, it usually comes down to timing and salary.
 In these situations, a fractional leader could be an affordable solution.
 What is a Fractional CCO?
-A fractional CCO is senior communications leadership without the full-time hire.
+Kim Fischer, Fractional CCO A fractional CCO is senior communications leadership without the full-time hire.
 You get an experienced executive with a real seat at the table.
 Someone who can diagnose the problem, build the structure, and align the team.
-For exactly as long as you need i
+For e

 Kim Fischer